9QIX/Google-Cybersecurity-Certification-Notes/V. Assets, Threats and Vulnerabilities/Week 3/III. Cyber attacker mindset.md

 	- Determining how the target can be accessed
 	- Evaluating the attack vectors that can be exploited to gain entry
 	- Finding the tools and methods of attack.
+- **Defending attack vectors**:
 	- **Educating Users:** Educating users about security vulnerabilities, particularly those tied to specific events like new phishing exploits, is one way to defend against attack vectors.
-- **Principle of Least Privilege:** Applying the principle of least privilege, which restricts access rights to what's required to perform a task, helps close security holes within an organization's attack surface.
+	- **Applying the Principle of Least Privilege:** Applying the principle of least privilege, which restricts access rights to what's required to perform a task, helps close security holes within an organization's attack surface.
-- **Using Security Controls and Tools:** The right security controls and tools, such as antivirus software, can be instrumental in defending against attack vectors, reducing the risk of human error.
+	- **Using the Right Security Controls and Tools:** The right security controls and tools, such as antivirus software, can be instrumental in defending against attack vectors, reducing the risk of human error.
 - **Building a Diverse Security Team:** Building a diverse security team with varied perspectives is crucial for reducing the risk of attack vectors and preventing future attacks.
 Diverse perspectives enhance the team's ability to apply an attacker's mindset and stay ahead of potential threats.
 - **Stay Informed:** The video encourages individuals in the field of cybersecurity to keep themselves informed as staying updated is important in this domain.